gr4vy/gr4vy-go/api/docs/MerchantAccount.md

 `func (o *MerchantAccount) UnsetOutboundWebhookUsername()`

 UnsetOutboundWebhookUsername ensures that no value is present for OutboundWebhookUsername, not even an explicit nil
+### GetOutboundWebhookPassword

+`func (o *MerchantAccount) GetOutboundWebhookPassword() string`

+GetOutboundWebhookPassword returns the OutboundWebhookPassword field if non-nil, zero value otherwise.

+### GetOutboundWebhookPasswordOk

+`func (o *MerchantAccount) GetOutboundWebhookPasswordOk() (*string, bool)`

+GetOutboundWebhookPasswordOk returns a tuple with the OutboundWebhookPassword field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOutboundWebhookPassword

+`func (o *MerchantAccount) SetOutboundWebhookPassword(v string)`

+SetOutboundWebhookPassword sets OutboundWebhookPassword field to given value.

+### HasOutboundWebhookPassword

+`func (o *MerchantAccount) HasOutboundWebhookPassword() bool`

+HasOutboundWebhookPassword returns a boolean if a field has been set.

+### SetOutboundWebhookPasswordNil

+`func (o *MerchantAccount) SetOutboundWebhookPasswordNil(b bool)`

+ SetOutboundWebhookPasswordNil sets the value for OutboundWebhookPassword to be an explicit nil

+### UnsetOutboundWebhookPassword
+`func (o *MerchantAccount) UnsetOutboundWebhookPassword()`

+UnsetOutboundWebhookPassword ensures that no value is present for OutboundWebhookPassword, not even an explicit nil
 ### GetVisaNetworkTokensRequestorId

 `func (o *MerchantAccount) GetVisaNetworkTokensRequestorId() string`